Pokemon Champions Weakness Calculator

 For example, a Gyarados (Water/Flying) is 4× weak to Electric moves because both Water and Flying are weak to Electric.
 One Thunderbolt usually results in a one-hit KO (OHKO).
 Use this calculator to identify these critical vulnerabilities in your own team.

-Tera Type Weakness Calculator FAQ
+Pokémon Champions Weakness Calculator FAQ

-How do Tera Types affect weaknesses?
+How do type profile changes affect weaknesses?

 How do dual-type multipliers stack?